-The call for proposals aims to raise awareness about the benefits of protecting intellectual property (IP) and the damage caused by infringements of these rights through highlighting the importance of IP in supporting creativity, innovation and entrepreneurship among young Europeans.
+The call for proposals aims to raise awareness on the benefits of protecting intellectual property rights (IPR) and on the damage caused by the infringement of these rights, while highlighting the importance of IP in supporting creativity, innovation and entrepreneurship.

-It aims to increase knowledge and to engage priority audiences to foster respect for IP rights, with a view to ultimately changing people’s behaviour by reducing their consumption of counterfeit goods and their access of digital content from illegal sources.
+It focuses on increasing knowledge and engaging priority audiences to foster respect for IP rights, with a view to ultimately changing people’s behaviour by reducing their consumption of counterfeit goods and their access of digital content from illegal sources.

 - increase knowledge of the value of IP as a tool to protect creativity and innovation by providing concrete and objective information about IP in this context and increasing awareness of the damage caused by IP rights infringements;

 - engage priority audiences regarding these issues, taking into account relevant leverage possibilities and especially how audiences expect to be addressed on these matters (non-patronising, objective and neutral) with a view to changing behaviour and reducing the appeal of counterfeiting and piracy.

 - reach EU citizens and especially priority target groups, such as children and youth in schools and tertiary education, in curricular and/or extracurricular learning activities.